ukparliament/ontologies/procedure/maps/meta/motion-cheat-sheets/legislation/secondary/statutory-instrument/negative/made/index.md

 #### Can be tabled

-(
 If there's a non-fatal motion extant

-	OR

-	If there's a take note motion extant
-)

 AND

-If there's NOT one extant
+if the instrument has NOT already been rejected (either House)

 AND

+If there's NOT a motion to consider extant

+AND

 if a question has NOT been put on a consideration motion

-> MK: Would Lords debate on a non-fatal if instrument rejected?
-AND

-if the instrument has NOT already been rejected (either House)

 #### Can be debated